Fri, Jan 25 at 8:00 PM @ Ruth Eckerd Hall

-Enjoy an exclusive pre-show party in our Dimmitt Lounge including high-end appetizers, dessert & coffee, plus one beer, wine or soda prior to the performance for only $25 per person (includes tax).
+Enjoy an exclusive Pre-show Party in our Dimmitt Lounge including high-end appetizers, create-your-own action or carving station, dessert & coffee, plus your choice of one beer, wine, single liquor drink or soda ($10 value) for only $25 per person (includes tax and gratuity).
 Doors open two hours prior to the performance.
 Due to limited capacity, we suggest advance purchase.

 Pre-Show Party Menu:

 Fried Green Tomato Crustini w/ Pimento Cheese and candied Jalapeno

 Jerk Chicken Eggrolls w/ cilantro lime sauce